sandra-Chem/Pinewood-Pyrolysis-Thermodynamic-Study/README.md

 # Pinewood Pyrolysis – Thermodynamic Study

+## Overview

-Thermodynamic equilibrium analysis of gas products from pinewood pyrolysis using Cantera and Python.
+This project investigates the thermodynamic equilibrium composition of gaseous species associated with pinewood pyrolysis using Python and Cantera.

+The computational study examines how the equilibrium composition of selected gas species changes with temperature under specified thermodynamic conditions.

 ## Objective

-The aim of this study is to estimate the theoretical equilibrium composition of gases produced during pinewood pyrolysis at different temperatures and compare the theoretical results with experimentally measured gas compositions.

-The study focuses particularly on hydrogen production.
+* Study the effect of temperature on thermodynamic equilibrium gas composition.
+* Calculate equilibrium mole percentages of selected gaseous species.
+* Explore hydrogen formation under different temperature conditions.
+* Develop a Python-based computational workflow for thermodynamic analysis.

-## Methodology
+## Computational Method

-- Pinewood was used as the biomass feedstock.
-- Experimental pyrolysis experiments were performed at different temperatures.
-- Gas samples were collected and analyzed using a gas analyzer.
-- Thermodynamic equilibrium calculations were performed using Cantera.
+Thermodynamic equilibrium calculations are performed using Cantera.

-- Python was used for calculations, data processing, and visualization.
+The calculation uses the elemental composition of pinewood as the initial composition and determines the equilibrium gas-phase composition at specified temperatures and pressure.

+Cantera's `equilibrate("TP")` method is used to calculate the equilibrium state at constant temperature and pressure.

+### Conditions

+* Feedstock: Pinewood
+* Pressure: 1 atm
+* Temperatures currently studied: 400, 500 and 600 °C
+* Main species analyzed: H₂, CO, CO₂ and CH₄

+## Software and Tools

+* Python
+* Cantera
+* NumPy
+* Pandas
+* Matplotlib
+* Jupyter Notebook

+## Results

-- The theoretical equilibrium compositions of H₂, CO, and CO₂ were calculated at 400, 500 and 600 °C.
+The current computational analysis provides thermodynamic equilibrium compositions at 400, 500 and 600 °C.

-## Current Results

-During a heating experiment with a target temperature of 600 °C, gas samples were collected when the reactor reached 400 °C, 500 °C, and 600 °C. The collected gas samples were analyzed using a gas analyzer.

-The calculated equilibrium compositions of H₂, CO and CO₂ are provided in the CSV file, and the corresponding temperature-dependent plot is included as a PNG file.
-Gas compositions measured at 400, 500 and 600 °C during the heating experiment are being compared with thermodynamic equilibrium calculations at the corresponding temperatures.
+The calculated results are stored in:

+* `thermodynamic_equilibrium_results.csv`

+The corresponding visualization is provided as:

+* `thermodynamic_equilibrium_results.png`

+The complete computational workflow is available in:

+* `Thermodynamic study.ipynb`

 ## Current Status

-## Experimental Gas Analysis

-A pinewood pyrolysis experiment was conducted with a target reactor temperature of 600 °C.

-Gas samples were collected during the heating process when the reactor reached approximately 400 °C and 500 °C, followed by samples at 600 °C. An additional gas sample was collected after approximately 15 minutes at 600 °C.

-Therefore, the 400 °C and 500 °C measurements represent gas composition during the heating ramp of the 600 °C experiment rather than independent pyrolysis experiments conducted at those temperatures.

-The gas samples were analyzed using a gas analyzer.

-The measured gas components included:
-- CO
-- CO₂
-- H₂
-- O₂
-- NOx

-The experimental results are provided in `experimental_gas_results.csv`.

 **Ongoing**

-- Thermodynamic calculations for 400–600 °C completed.
+The current version contains equilibrium calculations for 400–600 °C.

-- Experimental gas-analysis data collected for the initial temperature range.
-- Comparison between experimental and theoretical results is in progress.
-- Further experiments and thermodynamic calculations at higher temperatures (700–900 °C) are planned.
+Future work will extend the temperature range and further investigate the temperature dependence of equilibrium gas composition and hydrogen formation.

 ## Future Work

-- Extend equilibrium calculations to 700, 800 and 900 °C.
+* Extend equilibrium calculations to higher temperatures.
-- Add corresponding experimental gas-analysis results.
-- Compare experimental and theoretical H₂, CO and CO₂ compositions.
-- Analyze the effect of temperature on hydrogen production.
+* Analyze the temperature dependence of H₂, CO, CO₂ and other relevant gas species.
+* Improve the organization and automation of the computational workflow.
-- Investigate the limitations of the equilibrium model for representing actual pyrolysis conditions.
+* Investigate the suitability and limitations of thermodynamic equilibrium modelling for biomass pyrolysis systems.
+* Develop further computational analysis using Python and Cantera.

 ## Project Structure